Memory management controller (Nintendo): CNROM

-CNROM is the earliest banking hardware introduced on the Famicom, appearing in early 1986.
+CNROM is the earliest banking hardware introduced on the Famicom--the first game to use it was Ninja Jajamaru-kun, which was released in late 1985.
 It consists of a single 7400 series discrete logic chip.
 CNROM supports a single fixed PRG bank and up to eight CHR banks for 96KB total ROM.
 Some third party variations supported additional capabilities.
-Many CNROM games store the game level data in the CHR ROM and blank the screen while reading it.
+The vast majority of CNROM games have 32k CHR ROM however some have 16k CHR ROM.
+Three games (Ninja Jajamaru-kun, Joust, and City Connection (J)) have 16k PRG ROM and 16k CHR ROM.
+A few Famicom CNROM games incorporated a weak copy protection consisting of a diode setup designed to prevent access to the CHR data if the game detected that it was running in RAM instead of ROM.
+Most CNROM games put the game's level data in unused portions of the CHR ROM and blank the PPU to read it; this frees up PRG ROM space for additional game logic or other data.